Mohamed-Eleraki/PowerShell_Articles/PowerShell Profiles/README.md

   ```

-*Here I'm using PowerShell core on Linux, you can use PS on WIN as well, however if you want to install the PowerShell Liunx version follow the steps here: [Install PowerShell core](https://github.com/Mohamed-Eleraki/PowerShell_Articles/tree/main/PsFoldersize#install-powershell-core)*
+*Here I'm using PowerShell core on Linux, you can use PS on WIN as well, however if you want to install the PowerShell Liunx version follow this article: [Install PowerShell core](https://github.com/Mohamed-Eleraki/PowerShell_Articles/tree/main/PsFoldersize#install-powershell-core)*

 These Paths are stored under there main Directory "/home/user" and "/opt/microsoft/powershell/7"  you can call them using the variables as well: